redabenhyma/theodo-stack-generator/README.md

 This generator scripts everything you need to start a React-Redux project with an API Platform (Symfony) server.

+**Objective: launch a project in 2 hours - make an [issue](https://github.com/theodo/theodo-stack-generator/issues) if you don't succeed !**

 ### Choose a server